five-embeddev/build-and-verify/docker/riscv-spike/README.md

 Docker container for running the RISC-V spike ISA simulator.

-The source will be dowloaded and compiled within the docker container.
+The source will be downloaded and compiled within the docker container.